 Flutist Sarah Shin is a vibrant performer, educator, and collaborator.
 She recently received her Doctor of Musical Arts at Rutgers University Mason Gross School of the Arts under the tutelage of Bart Feller.
+This year, she will be performing at Weill Recital Hall at Carnegie Hall and performing her concerto debut in Seoul, South Korea at Lotte Concert Hall.

 A native of Iowa, Sarah made her concerto debut at age 16, playing Jacques Ibert’s Concerto for Flute and Orchestra with the Central Iowa Symphony Orchestra, where she was the winner of the Young Artist Competition.
 After, she moved to Boston, MA and attended Walnut Hill School of the Arts where she performed in the Boston Youth Symphony Orchestra, under conductor Frederico Cortese.
 Sarah was a finalist of the Boston Symphony Concerto Competition, National Flute Association High School Soloist Competition, and won Second Place of the New England String Ensemble Competition and First Prize of the Des Moines Symphony Alliance Competition.